NikoSeino/bike-sales-sheets/README.md

 Four pivot tables were created to help identify trends in the data, including: relationship between income and bikes purchased, commute distance and bikes purchased, and age and bikes purchased.

 ### Visualization
 Pivot tables were formatted into a dashboard so stakeholders could easily view the information in one place.
+Slicers were added for an interactive element.
 <img src="https://i.ibb.co/Xbf57Bp/Spreadsheets-Project-Bike-Sales-Dashboard-page-001.jpg" alt="Spreadsheets-Project-Bike-Sales-Dashboard-page-001" border="0">

+### Results
+From my analysis, we learn the following information about bike purchasers:
+- The majority of bike purchasers were in the 31-55 year age bracket
+- The average income of female bike purchasers was $55,000
+- The average income of male bike purchasers was $60,000
+- People with a 2-5 mile commute were more likely to purchase a bike
+- People with a 5+ mile commute were more likely _not_ to purchase a bike